bitcoin-api/bitcoin-api-full-stack/README.md

 #### Redis Keys and Values

-TODO: 🚧👷‍♂️👷‍♀️🏗 -> improve documentation in this section - use tables

 | Key | Type | Value
 |--|--|--|
 | Q | stream - max length 300000 | all Dr. Q👨🏿‍🔬 operations |